 - If visiting Lower Antelope Canyon.
 Tour Lower Antelope Canyon in the morning, 8.30-10.30 am is best.
 Go to Horseshoe Bend around noon.

-- If visiting Upper Antelope Canyon.
-Visit Horseshoe Bend in the morning.
+- If visiting Upper Antelope Canyon or Canyon X. Visit Horseshoe Bend in the morning.
 Visit Upper Antelope Canyon as close to noon as possible.
+The same applies for Canyon X, where the best time to visit is +- between 10.30 am and 1 pm.

-No matter which one you choose, be sure to reserve your tickets well in advance.
-Below, you can find all the essential information for visiting the Antelope Canyon.
+No matter which one you choose, be sure to reserve your tickets well in advance (one of the easiest ways is to book tickets and tours on GetYourGuide or on Viator).
+Below, you can find all the essential information for visiting the Antelope Canyon, and more information about various ticket options.

 If you are physically capable, we recommend visiting the Lower Antelope Canyon.
 Here are some things you may want to know when deciding where to go:

 Upper Antelope Canyon is also amazing and is better known!
 It is great for people with mobility issues who can’t navigate the stairs of the Lower Canyon, so all tour groups tend to visit the Upper Canyon.
-That’s why it’s much busier and also a lot more expensive (about twice the price).
+That’s why it’s much busier and also a lot more expensive.
+Upper Antelope Canyon tickets are over twice the price of the Lower Canyon, but be sure to check here as well – they sometimes have better prices available.

 Good to know: Note that neither Lower nor Upper Antelope Canyon offers photography tours anymore.
 Also, neither section allows you to bring in tripods, selfie sticks, bags of any size, or other photography equipment inside the canyon.
 Cameras and phones are allowed.